cse110-sp21-group32/cse110-sp21-group32/admin/meetings/051921-planning.md

 ## Notes
- * CICD Pipeline Initialization
+ - CICD Pipeline Initialization

-## TODO
- * Beilie updates the remaining time of the video for preview section
+    - Test pipline will be ready to be deployed soon
+ - Branch clean up:
+    - For now we agree to delete all branches except main, ci-pipeline, cate-entry-detial
+    - Beilie will clean up the repo structure of cate-entry-detial branch latter (delete duplicate and add comment)

 ## Attendence
  - [X] Aman Arora